martin68/apt-smart/README.rst

 Status
 ------

-On the one hand the `apt-mirror-updater` package was developed based on quite a few years of experience in using apt-get_ on Debian_ and Ubuntu_ systems and large scale automation of apt-get (working on 150+ remote systems).
-On the other hand the Python package itself is relatively new: it was developed and published in March 2016.
+On the one hand the `apt-smart` package was developed based on quite a few years of experience in using apt-get_ on Debian_ and Ubuntu_ systems.
+On the other hand the Python package itself is relatively new: it was developed and published in Aug 2019.
 As such:

-.. warning:: Until `apt-mirror-updater` has been rigorously tested I consider
+.. warning:: Until `apt-smart` has been rigorously tested I consider
              it a proof of concept (beta software) so if it corrupts your system you can't complain that you weren't warned!
 I've already tested it on a variety of Ubuntu systems but haven't found the